This 3-month program empowers working leaders, middle managers, and executives to elevate their capabilities.

 Day 1: (May 19) Leadership under Crisis: “志” (Kokorozashi)

-Learn practical leadership that inspires and guides others under extreme conditions.
+Learn practical leadership that inspires and guides others under

 Session 2: Foundational Thinking Skills

-Day 3: (Jun 2) Critical Thinking: Communication
+Day 2: (May 26) Critical Thinking: Communication

-Learn the skills needed to clearly communicate your ideas from the other person’s perspective and to engage in effective exchange of opinions.
+Learn the skills needed to clearly communicate your ideas from

 Session 3: Fundamentals in Management (Planning)

-Day 4: (Jun 9) Strategy Planning
+Day 5: (Jun 16) Strategy Planning

-How to plan the strategy for competitive advantage.
+How to plan the strategy for competitive advantage

 Session 4: Fundamentals in Management (Capital)